Big Stripers on Topwater Lures

 I use an 8-foot medium or medium-heavy power rod to cast my topwater lures.
-The 8-foot St. Croix Mojo Surf medium power is the rod I like to use because an 8-foot rod gives me more casting distance than a 7-foot rod and is not too long to use on a boat.
+The 8-foot St. Croix Mojo Salt medium power is the rod I like to use because an 8-foot rod gives me more casting distance than a 7-foot rod and is not too long to use on a boat.
 The extra length also allows me to maintain enough distance from the surface-feeding bass so I can reach them without putting them down.

 My spinning reel is spooled with 40-pound-test braided line attached via an FG knot to a 40- to 50-pound-test fluorocarbon leader.
 My lure is connected to my leader with a 175-pound Tactical Anglers Power Clip.

 Local Lumber: Guppy Lure Company Pencil Poppers

 There are many different topwater lures that can be cast around the bunker schools and they will all catch.
 A favorite among New England fishermen are the Guppy Lures pencil poppers for their long-casting and easy-walking design.
 Yellow over white and blue over white are my preferred colors.
 These pencils have narrow heads and flared, weighted tails allowing them to cast long without tumbling or helicoptering through the air, which makes it very easy for my clients to cast.
 Many of the Guppy pencils feature a flat bottom design, making them easy to work across the top of the water.

 This flat-bottom pencil style was first designed by the late Stan Gibbs, who took the common rounded pencil and sanded a flat spot on the bottom.
 It became known as the “Cape Cod Canal Special.”
 The design helps a fisherman easily work the pencil back and forth along the current of the Cape Cod Canal.
 The flattened bottom gives the lure the ability to get on top of the current with ease in order to maintain its side-to-side motion.